Akio Kashiwagi: Personal life

 Kashiwagi owned several luxury cars, and numerous expensive diamonds.
-He also owned rare artwork, including paintings by Yokoymaa Taikan, which he sometimes loaned to museums.
+He also owned rare artwork, including paintings by Yokoyama Taikan, which he sometimes loaned to museums.
 He spent $38 million building his home, known as the Kashiwagi Castle or Kashiwagi Palace, located on the shore of Lake Kawaguchiko, near Mount Fuji.

 In public, Kashiwagi had a subdued style, and did not wear jewelry or cufflinks.
 The Wall Street Journal described him as wearing a "rumpled blue-striped shirt and plain black slippers", with "the look of a quarter slot-machine player just off the bus from Hoboken".
 Other outlets describe him as "always [wearing] blue-and-white striped shirts [and] somber ties", and a bank clerk's grey suit.
 While staying at American casinos, he often ordered BLT sandwiches and a dish of marinated monkey meat.